nurhabibrs/nurhabibrs/README.md

 Currently working as Freelance Machine Learning Engineer, but I love learn new thing in programming and technology.

 ### Stats:
-- 🔭 I’m currently working as a Freelance Machine Learning Engineer </br>
+- 🔭 I’m currently working as a Software Engineer </br>
 - 🌱 I’m currently learning Python, Flutter, and Data Processing </br>
-- 👯 I’m looking to collaborate as a Data Scientist or Machine Learning Engineer. </br>
+- 👯 I’m looking to collaborate as a Data Scientist, Machine Learning Engineer, and Full-stack Developer. </br>
 - 🤔 I’m looking for help with my master of programming. hehe </br>
 - 💬 Ask me about anything.</br>
 - 📫 How to reach me: <a href="mailto:nurhabibrs@gmail.com">Email me!</a>  </br>